socram8888/anubypass/README.md

   <img src="https://raw.githubusercontent.com/socram8888/anubypass/refs/heads/master/logo/full.svg" height="200">
 </p>

-A Chrome extension to bypass [Anubis](https://anubis.techaro.lol/)'s protection.
+A Chrome and Firefox extension to bypass [Anubis](https://anubis.techaro.lol/)'s protection.

-It works by detecting when the browser is presented with a JavaScript challenge and switching the User Agent to a random one, which Anubis lets through unchecked.
+Anubis analyzes your browser's User Agent header.
+If you are on JavaScript-enabled browser, it forces you a challenge before letting you through.
+On the contrary, if you are not, it simply lets you walk through undisturbed.

+To exploit this behaviour, this extension uses [a list of known protected websites](hosts.json) for which, instead of sending your real browser User Agent that Anubis will know is JS-capable, it sends instead a unique randomized User Agent that changes every four hours.

 <p align="center">
   <img src="https://raw.githubusercontent.com/socram8888/anubypass/refs/heads/master/screenshot.png" height="400">